-Visitors access is temporary suspended due to COVID-19.
+Visitors access is temporary suspended.

 Inside the Learning Commons, users must exhibit respectable behavior, and must not jeopardize the rights of other users of the facility.
 While interactions and group discussions are encouraged, such activities should be carried out in a manner as not to cause undue disturbance to other users.

 Please read the Rules and Guidelines for using the Learning Commons.

 Users of the Learning Commons are invited to provide feedback on the facilities and services provided in the facility.